goodfella47/multiMPV/README.md

 2. Download and install multiMPV setup from the release page, setup will prompt to select an mpv executable at the end of installation. alternatively, run multiMPV.py using python 3.8 and above.

 ## Usage
-To play multiple video files, either run the multiMPV executable and select multiple video files. or, open a text file, write the folder path for each video file in separate lines, save the file with a .mmpv extension and run it.
+To play multiple video files, either run the multiMPV executable and select multiple video files. or, open a text file, write the path for each video file in separate lines, save the file with a .mmpv extension and run it.